evilchili/linernotes-dot-club-docs/draft/code_of_conduct.md

 ## Guidleines

 - **Be welcoming**.
 We strive to be a community that welcomes people of all backgrounds and identities.
-This includes, but is not limited to members of any race, ethnicity, culture, national origin, colour, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, religion, and mental and physical ability.
+This includes, but is not limited to members of any race, ethnicity, culture, national origin, colour, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, religion, neurodiversity, and physical ability.
 - **Be respectful**.
 Not all of us will agree all the time, but disagreement is no excuse for poor behavior and poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
 Members of the Club should be respectful of each other and of other users in the Fediverse.
-- **Be careful in the words that you choose.** Be kind to others.
+- **Choose your words with care.** Be kind to others.
 Do not insult or put down others or belittle their experiences.
 - **Make it easy for others to moderate their experience**.
 Liberally use Content Warnings, hashtags, and unlisted/"Followers Only" posts so others can choose whether to engage with your content.
 - **De-escalate**.
 In general, if someone asks you to stop, then stop.
-Avoid microaggressions ("not all men," white/man/cis-splaining, using the wrong pronouns to address someone, and so on).
+Avoid microaggressions such as "not all men," white/man/cis-splaining, knowingly using the wrong pronouns to address someone, posting about particular individuals without naming them ("subtooting"), and so on.
 If you make a mistake, apologize.
 - **No Gate-Keeping**.
 We love all kinds of music in the Club, including much that you may not love.
 Accept and celebrate that *we* love it.
 - **Be friendly**.
 Don't be a dick.

-## Reporting Violations

-If you believe someone is violating the code of conduct, we ask that you report it by [reporting guidelines].
+# Document Revision History

+The Liner Notes Club Terms of Use was last updated November, 2022.

+Summary of changes:

+- First revision.

 ## Sources